nhxv/task-manager/README.md

 ## Task manager
-A full stack web application that allows leader to assign tasks to their employees.
+A full stack web application that allows manager to assign tasks to their employees.

-Live demo: coming soon™.
+Live demo: coming soon.

 ### Features
 Admin account can: